DATAFLOW optimization is a dynamic

 You must apply the

-representation of the dataflow graph structure, showing the different processes and the
+viewer displays a representation of the dataflow graph structure, showing the different

 Features of the Dataflow viewer include the following: